 - Angiotensin-II receptor blockers.

-Naproxen (in an amount up to 1000mg/day) or small-dose ibuprofen (in dosages up to 1200mg/day) is preferable if NSAIDs are deemed necessary in adults.
+Naproxen (up to 1000mg/day) or small-dose ibuprofen (up to 1200mg/day) is preferable if NSAIDs are deemed necessary in adults.
 At these dosages, the risk of cardiovascular events in people with no pre-existing risk factors is low, although the risk of GI side effects may be higher with naproxen.

 We hope you have found this article informative.
 Thank you for reading it!